dbpedia/databus/README.md

 # Status

+  Currently, we are migrating databus.dbpedia.org and energy.databus.dbpedia.org to 2.1.0-rc8 then we beta test it some more.

 Development of the Databus started in 2018 as means to manage the DBpedia Knowledge Graph extraction more efficiently.
 In the first 5 years, we fireproofed Databus online at the public beta at databus.dbpedia.org and refined the Metadata model.
 Starting with the first public release version 2.1.0, the core model aka the Databus Ontology is stable.

 # Getting Started